zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosconsole/README.md

 # z/OS Console Package

-Contains APIs to interact with the z/OS console (using z/OSMF console REST endpoints).
+Contains APIs to interact with the z/OS mvs console (using z/OSMF console REST endpoints).

+APIs located in method package.

 ## API Examples

 **Submit a command to the z/OS console**